Who can be a Mentor

-Upon enrolment, all Mentors are invited to submit Mentor Profiles that will be published in the Mentor database to assist the matching process.
-Feedback from Mentees in the 2018-19 Program clearly showed that these profiles are a crucial tool for Mentees to nominate suitable Mentors and cannot be replaced by ANU Researchers profiles as the information provided is very different.
+Upon enrolment, all Mentors are asked to submit Mentor Profiles that will be published in the Mentor database to assist the matching process.
+Feedback from Mentees in the Program clearly showed that these profiles are a crucial tool for Mentees to nominate suitable Mentors and cannot be replaced by ANU Researcher profiles as the information provided is very different.
 NECTAR therefore strongly encourages all Mentors to take a few minutes to prepare their profile.

-For an enriched experience, Mentors are encouraged to participate in the following optional events:
+For an enriched experience, Mentors are invited to participate in the following optional events and activities:

-- Mentors will be invited to attend a 1-hour peer-to-peer reflective session at the start of the Program preceded by an optional 1.5-hour workshop for more in-depth reflections.
-The workshop material will also be made available for self-paced reflection for those Mentors who are unable to attend the face-to-face session.
+- 1-hour peer-to-peer reflective session at the start of the Program preceded by an optional 1.5-hour workshop for more in-depth reflections.
+Update: All face-to-face session have been cancelled.
+The workshop material will be made available to Mentors for self-paced reflection.

-- Mentors will be invited to attend social gatherings with all participants at the beginning, mid-term check-point and end of the Program.
+- Social gathering with all participants in October 2020.
 Mentors have found these gatherings to be an excellent opportunity for networking and peer-support.

-It is expected that the total investment for Mentors, who participate in all Mentoring Program events and meet their Mentee every month for 10 months, is less than 25 hours over the duration of the 1-year Program.
-The minimum time investment depends on the frequency and length of the meetings with the Mentee but is estimated to be no more than 12 hours.
+For a Program overview, please see here.
+It is expected that the total investment for Mentors, who participate in all Mentoring Program events and meet their Mentee every month for 7 months, is less than 20 hours over the duration of the 9-month Program.
+The minimum time investment depends on the frequency and length of the meetings with the Mentee but is estimated to be no more than 10 hours.

 How to enrol

-To enrol as a Mentor, please fill out the short online form (link provided below and in various other locations on this website).
+To enrol as a Mentor, please fill out the short online form (link provided at the bottom of this page and in various other locations on this website).
 Upon enrolment you will receive a Mentor welcome email including a template for your Mentor Profile and information regarding the Program commencement workshop for Mentors.
-Enrolments will be open from 5 February 2019 and will remain open until mid-May.
-If you enrol after 12 April you will not be able to attend the workshop for Mentors.
+Enrolments will be open from 3 February 2020 and will remain open until 30 April.

 How to withdraw from the Program